rock-and-code/flightBooker/README.md

 The app provides the following features:

 Search for flights: Users can search for flights by entering their origin, destination, and travel dates.
-View flight details: Users can view flight details such as departure and arrival times, flight duration, and airline information.
+View flight details: Users can view flight details such as departure times, flight number, and price.

+Features pending to be added:
-Book flights: Users can select a flight and book tickets for it, specifying the number of passengers and seat preferences.
+Book flights: Users can select a flight and book tickets for it, specifying the number of passengers.
-Manage bookings: Users can view and manage their bookings, including canceling bookings and changing seat preferences.
+Manage bookings: Users can view and manage their bookings, including canceling bookings.

 # Built With
 Bootstrap - Frontend framework